piqnt/planck.js/docs/pages/collision.md

 #### Distance
 The `Distance` function can be used to compute the distance between two shapes.
-The distance function needs both shapes to be converted into a DistanceProxy.
+The distance function needs both shapes to be converted into a `DistanceProxy`.
 There is also some caching used to warm start the distance function for repeated calls.

 ![Distance Function](./images/distance.svg)